HenkT28/pands-project/README.md

 * Iris setosa, Iris versicolor and Iris virginica are three species (not varieties, as in some statistical accounts); their binominals should be presented in italic, as here; and Iris as genus name and the other names indicating particular species should begin with upper and lower case respectively.

-Here are some lines of python code that defines how this data set can be analyzed:
+Here is some Python code that defines how this data set can be analyzed:

 ![Some lines showing how Python can be used](https://github.com/HenkT28/pands-project/blob/master/Images/Some_lines_how_Python_works.png)